MaskdDev/MaskdDev-Docs/docs/writerstats/changelog/index.md

 # WriterStats Changelog - All Updates

+## Version 2.6.0

+- Added /importdata writerbot to import your data from Writer-bot!

+### Added

+- `/importdata writerbot`

 ## Patch 2.5.1

 - /session group now checks for permissions in specific channel before starting to prevent errors.